-The amendments to the Vermont Wetland Rules were filed with the Internal Committee of Administrative Rule August 30, 2016, and was placed on public notice for comment from September 21, 2016 to November 3, 2016.
-During the public notice period, the Wetlands Program held a total of three public hearings in the towns of Berlin, Vernon and Brunswick Vermont.
-The Wetlands Program reviewed and responded to all comments before filing with the Legislative Committee of Administrative Review (LCAR) November 29, 2016.
-LCAR reviewed the amendments at two public hearings on January 12 and 26 of 2016, and approved.
-The final Rules were filed with the Secretary of State March 2, 2017 and will be effective April 1, 2017.
+The amendments to the Vermont Wetland Rules were filed with the Internal Committee of Administrative Rule December 22, 2017, and was placed on public notice for comment from January 31, 2018 to March 19, 2018.
+During the public notice period, the Wetlands Program held a public hearing in the town of Shelburne.
+The Wetlands Program reviewed and responded to all comments before filing with the Legislative Committee of Administrative Review (LCAR) May 29, 2018.
+LCAR reviewed the amendments at a public hearing on July 12, 2018, and approved.
+The final Rules were filed with the Secretary of State July 27, 2018 and are effective August 15, 2018.

 Below are links on the new adopted Rules.

 - Vermont Wetlands Section Class II and Class III Determination Procedure

 - Vermont Wetlands Rules Applicability to Roads Procedure